A Quick Guide to Kyoto Sweets

 Mitarashi dango are skewered rice dumplings paired with an irresistible sweet soy sauce glaze known for its glassy look and burnt fragrance.

 They originated from the Kamo Mitarashi Tea House in Kyoto.
-The name mitarashi comes from a reference to the bubbles of a mitarashi, or font of purifying water placed at the entrance of a shrine, while mochi dango means dumplings.
+The name mitarashi comes from a reference to the bubbles of a mitarashi, or a font of purifying water placed at the entrance of a shrine, while mochi dango means dumplings.

 A photograph of mitarashi dango, one of many Kyoto sweets made of skewered mochi dumplings and covered with sweet soy sauce.